gibbsly/bse/README.md

   * Max Block Light: X (the maximum block light that this mob can spawn in)
   * Max Sky Light: X (the maximum sky light that this mob can spawn in)
 ### Problems/Feedback/Errors
-If you have any problems or feedback, file an issue on this repository and I will try to get it resolved as soon as I can.,
+If you have any problems or feedback, file an issue on this repository and I will try to get it resolved as soon as I can.

 If you have anything you want to be added I can see if I can make it work, but I will not guarantee any new features.